'My Asylum'. An Illustrated History and Personal Memoir of St Francis Psychiatric Hospital, Haywards Heath, West Sussex (1859 - 1995)

 St Francis Hospital in Haywards Heath was the last national psychiatric hospital to be built following the requirement of the Asylums Treatment Acts of 1845 for each county to have its own asylum.
 Others were built following this, without the requirement of the 1845 Acts, as overcrowding became a problem and as the asylum system of care became firmly established.
 This was a period when hospitalisation of the mentally ill was viewed as being the answer.
 Having been delayed for fifteen years St Francis Hospital was finally opened in 1859 and continued on until 1995 to care for and treat mental health patients.
 With the emphasis changing in the system of treatment from the 1960s onwards, closure eventually came about as a result of new Care in the Community legislation in the latter part of the 20th century.

-Joe Hughes revisits his thirty year nursing and demanding trade union careers at the hospital and produces a well researched history which at times is controversial but also humorous and always enjoyable.
+Joe Hughes revisits his thirty year nursing and demanding trade union careers at the hospital and produces a well-researched history which at times is controversial but also humorous and always enjoyable.
 This is a local history and memoir with a difference.
-Of special interest is the author's inclusion of several accounts from former staff of their life and times at the hospital and in community dating as far back as the 1930s.
-Among these is an interview with the last and late medical superintendent Dr Richard Wheeler.
+Of special interest is the author's inclusion of several accounts from former staff of their life and times at the hospital and in the community dating as far back as the 1930s.
+Among these is an interview with the last and late medical superintendent Dr. Richard Wheeler.